hirrra/resellrabbit/_posts/2021-05-01-poshmark-ultimate-guide.md

 ---
 layout: post
 title:  Poshmark Ultimate Guide to Reselling (2021)
-description: How to succeed at selling on Poshmark.
+description: How to succeed at selling on Poshmark
 image: src/img/2.jpg
 duration: 4
 ---